nilgaar/show_playwright/README.md

 ### One test, one user.

 Ideally, for each test execution, a brand new user shall be created, either through a API call or a Database query.
 This shall be a `setup`.

+### OOP improvements and overall.

+It is likely that some improvements can be made in terms of OOP.